-2 GHG greenhouse gas

-3 BUR biennial update report

-4 ICA international consultation and analysis

-5 ICAT Initiative for Climate Action Transparency

-6 IAR international assessment and review

-7 ISO International Organization for Standardization

-8 UNFCCC United Nations Framework Convention on Climate Change
+2 GHG greenhouse gas 3 BR biennial report 4 BTR biennial transparency report 5 BUR biennial update report 6 ICA international consultation and analysis 7 ICAT Initiative for Climate Action Transparency 8 IAR international assessment and review 9 ISO International Organization for Standardization 10 UNFCCC United Nations Framework Convention on Climate Change 11 VCS Verified Carbon Standard 12

+1 GLOSSARY

-GLOSSARY 1 Assessment period 2 The time period over which impacts resulting from the policy are 3 assessed 4 Assessment report A report, completed by the user, that documents the assessment 5 process and the GHG, sustainable development and/or 6 transformational impacts of the policy 7 Assessment statement A statement made by the user that summarises the assessment 8 process and the results of the impact assessment 9 Assurance A statement that gives confidence or certainty about the information 10 that is reported in an impact assessment 11 Baseline scenario A reference case that represents the events or conditions most likely to 12 occur in the absence of the policy (or package of policies) being 13 assessed 14 Conflict of interest A situation which a) has the potential to undermine or compromise the 15 impartiality of a review team member, or b) puts the review team 16 member or family member in a position to derive personal financial, 17 professional or political benefit from an action or decision made as a 18 review team member.
-The presence of a conflict of interest is 19 independent of its actual occurrence.
-20 Evidence Data sources, estimation and assessment methods or tools, and 21 documentation used to estimate the impacts and that support the 22 assessment report and the assessment statement 23 Ex-ante assessment The process of assessing expected future impacts of a policy (i.e., a 24 forward-looking assessment) 25 Ex-post assessment The process of assessing historical impacts of a policy (i.e., a 26 backward-looking assessment) 27 First-party technical review A type of technical review carried out by the same government agency 28 that is responsible for the implementation of the policy and/or the 29 impact assessment 30 Impact assessment The assessment of GHG, sustainable development or transformational 31 impacts resulting from a policy, either ex-ante or ex-post 32 The concept applied to determine if errors, omissions or Materiality 33 misrepresentations in information could affect an assessment 34 statement regarding GHG, sustainable development and/or 35 transformational impacts 36 Policy or action An intervention taken or mandated by a government, institution, or 37 other entity, which may include laws, regulations, and standards; 38 taxes, charges, subsidies, and incentives; information instruments; 39 voluntary agreements; implementation of new technologies, processes,
+2 3 Assessment period The time period over which impacts resulting from the policy are assessed 4 5 6 Assessment report A report, completed by the user, that documents the assessment process and the GHG, sustainable development and/or transformational impacts of the policy 7 8 Assessment statement A statement made by the user that summarizes the assessment process and the results of the impact assessment 9 10 Assurance A statement that gives confidence or certainty about the information that is reported in an impact assessment 11 12 13 Baseline scenario A reference case that represents the events or conditions most likely to occur in the absence of the policy (or package of policies) being assessed 14 15 16 17 18 19 Conflict of interest A situation which a) has the potential to undermine or compromise the impartiality of a review team member, or b) puts the review team member or family member in a position to derive personal financial, professional or political benefit from an action or decision made as a review team member.
+The presence of a conflict of interest is independent of its actual occurrence.
+20 21 22 Evidence Data sources, estimation and assessment methods or tools, and documentation used to estimate the impacts and that support the assessment report and the assessment statement 23 24 Ex-ante assessment The process of assessing expected future impacts of a policy (i.e., a forward-looking assessment) 25 26 Ex-post assessment The process of assessing historical impacts of a policy (i.e., a backward-looking assessment) 27 28 29 First-party technical review A type of technical review carried out by the same government agency that is responsible for the implementation of the policy and/or the impact assessment 30 31 Impact assessment The assessment of GHG, sustainable development or transformational impacts resulting from a policy, either ex-ante or ex-post 32 33 34 35 Materiality The concept applied to determine if errors, omissions or misrepresentations in information could affect an assessment statement regarding GHG, sustainable development and/or transformational impacts 36 37 38 39 Policy or action An intervention taken or mandated by a government, institution, or other entity, which may include laws, regulations, and standards; taxes, charges, subsidies, and incentives; information instruments; voluntary agreements; implementation of new technologies, processes,